-From the car park, walk past the Blue Lakes shelter and continue up past the Blue Lakes to a viewpoint on the moraine wall.
-There are good views of the lower Haupapa/Tasman Glacier and lake, icebergs and the mountains at the head of the valley.
+From the Blue Lakes car park, walk past the Blue Lakes shelter and meander up past the Blue Lakes to a viewpoint on the moraine wall.
+There are good views of the lower Haupapa / Tasman Glacier and lake, icebergs, and the mountains at the head of the valley.

-A side trip to the Blue Lakes offers good swimming in summer and a chance to see New Zealand smallest bird, the ever-chirpy rifleman.
+A side trip to the Blue Lakes offers good swimming in summer.

 Turn off SH80 onto Tasman Valley Road just before Aoraki/Mount Cook Village.
 Follow this for about 7 km to the car park at the end.

 What to expect